anna-cee/t3a2-part-a/README.md

 Paige's needs:

 - I want a creative writing app that I can also use a journal - is that a thing?
-Or, a journal I can use as a creative writing app.
+Or, a journal that I can use as a creative writing app.

-- I want to be able to make an entry and save it under a date, so I can keep it as a journal.
+- I want to be able to make an entry and save it under a date, so I can keep it as a journal entry.

 - I want to be able to find entries according to date again.

 - I want to be able to make an entry that isn't part of the journal too.

+- I want to be able to keep my journal entries private, just like saving it on my harddrive.

+- I want to be able to access the app on more devices than my laptop so I can do journal writing or creative writing in the same online place, but be in more physical places without having to carry my laptop around.

 - I want to have help getting going with creative writing, so a prompt please!

-- Because I'm new to creative writing, diverse prompts would be good to try out, but nothign too heavy, I still have my journal to keep.
+- Because I'm new to creative writing, diverse prompts would be good to try out, but nothing too heavy, I still have my journal to keep.